-- You can adapt the grid to different contexts by translating it into visual language or combining it with the 'Learning Factory' activity. - Although this exercise was originally intended for EVS, the grid can be used for pure self-assessed learning (no mentor, coach or youth leader), for example in youth initiatives.
+- · You can adapt the grid to different contexts by translating it into visual language or combining it with the 'Learning Factory' activity. - · Although this exercise was originally intended for EVS, the grid can be used for any self-assessed learning (no mentor, coach or youth leader).
 It can also be easily adapted to other activities such as training courses or youth exchanges.

-Handouts Reflecting on learning in activities

-\rightarrow What did I learn?

-\rightarrow How did I learn it?

-\rightarrow Who did I learn it with?

-\rightarrow When did I learn it?
-AHA moments

-\rightarrow Key Competence (only use in the final stage, don't show at the beginning)
+Handouts Reflecting on learning in activities $\rightarrow$ What did I learn? $\rightarrow$ How did I learn it? $\rightarrow$ Who did I learn it with? $\rightarrow$ When did I learn it?
+AHA moments $\rightarrow$ Key Competence (only use in the final stage, don't show at the beginning)

 To use as a learning plan

-\rightarrow What do I want to learn?
+$\rightarrow$ What do I want to learn?

+• villat do i want to learn:

-\rightarrow How will I learn it?
+$\rightarrow$ How will I learn it?

-\rightarrow Who will I learn it with?
+$\rightarrow$ Who will I learn it with?

-\rightarrow When will I learn it?
+$\rightarrow$ When will I learn it?

 Put learning into a timeframe

-Kan Camaaaaa
+$\rightarrow$ , ,

-7 Key Competence (only use in the final stage, don't show at the beginning)
+(only use in the final stage, don't show at the beginning)

-Submitted by Dei rdre (
+don't snow at the beginning)